• Low Carbon, 'Zero Waste' Exhibition Stands

 What do we do?

-They’ve also racked up multiple awards and accolades, including the prestigious 'Event Magazine' list of the ‘100 Most Influential People in the Event Industry’.
+Along the way, they’ve earned multiple awards and industry recognition — including places on Event Magazine’s prestigious list of the ‘100 Most Influential People in the Event Industry’.

-Why your next event should be sustainable
+Why should your next event be sustainable?

 You might choose to make your event sustainable because of your organisation's 'Environmental, Social and Governance (ESG)' commitments;

-or, maybe more important to you, because nearly 80% of sponsors want to align themselves with an event with little or no impact on the environment;
+or because nearly 80% of sponsors want to align themselves with an event with little or no impact on the environment;

 or it might simply be because reducing waste saves money